bozonx/sls-blog/src/en/post/2022-women-s-world-how-women-influence-men.md

 The list goes on and on, but I think you get the main point - women, by constant pressure on society, have managed to make the world very comfortable for themselves.
 Women have forced men to submit to their rules and strive to meet women's standards of a real man.
 And if someone doesn't conform, they will receive pain that not everyone can bear, such as being banished from the community, becoming a loner against the majority.
 The rebel will be labeled as abnormal, humiliated through sexuality, claiming that women just don't give him any.
 Women turn society against free men.

 The problem is that women have created an unjust world convenient only for themselves, but very inconvenient for men, especially for free men.
+In [next article](2022-fixing-women-s-world) talk about how we can counter this and how we ourselves can influence the world.